Blog Legal News and Updates

 In an active shooter scenario, you may have a valid claim, unless the shooter targeted you for personal reasons.
 However, it would need to be shown the shooter had a clear motive that was not related to your job.

 No matter how you were injured, it is important to report it to your employer right away and obtain medical treatment.
 Taking quick action can help to strengthen your claim and show the severity of your situation.
-Waiting is also a bad idea because it will take longer to obtain benefits, if benefits are awarded.
+Waiting is also a bad idea because it will take longer to obtain benefits if they are awarded.
+Additionally, if your claim was denied, you may still have options.

 Call Today to Schedule Your Free, No-Obligation Legal Consultation